Film: The Ghost of Frankenstein

 The Ghost of Frankenstein brings us these all new thrills:

-- Back from the Dead: Ygor survived being shot in the last film, and, of course, The Monster returns from being plunged into a sulfur pit.
+- Back from the Dead: Ygor survived being shot in the last film, and The Monster returns from being plunged into a sulfur pit.

 - Blackmail: Ygor threatens Ludwig to reveal Frankenstein's reputation to the citizens of Vasaria if he won't help The Monster.

 - Brains and Brawn: Ygor's the brains and Guess Who is the Brawn.
 In the end they become both, but it doesn't go exactly as planned.

 - Diary: Ludwig consults his father's diary and his brother's journal for help.

 - Even Evil Has Loved Ones: Despite Ygor's homicidal hatred of the rest of the world, he does genuinely care about the Monster and considers him his only friend.